 - 1. Disable the built-in battery.
-See "Disabling the built-in battery" on page 75. - 2.
+See "Disabling the built-in battery" on page 105. - 2.
 Ensure that the computer is turned off and disconnected from ac power and all cables. - 3.
 Close the computer display and turn the computer over. - 4.
-Remove the bottom cover.
-See "Replacing the bottom cover" on page 76. - 5.
-Disconnect the main battery connector.
+Remove the base cover assembly.
+See "Replacing the base cover assembly" on page 106.

-6. Open the latches on both sides of the memory slot at the same time 1, and then remove the memory module 2.
+5. Open the latches on both sides of the memory slot at the same time 1, and then remove the memory module 2.

-Note: A film might cover the memory module.
-To access the memory module, open the film first.

-7. Insert the new memory module into the memory slot at an angle of about 20 degrees 1.
+- 6. To install the new memory module, do the following: - a.
+Place the notched end of the new memory module toward the contact edge side of the memory slot.
+Insert the new memory module into the memory slot at an angle of about 20 degrees 1. - b.
 Pivot the memory module downward until it snaps into place 2.
 Ensure that the memory module is firmly installed in the memory slot and cannot be moved easily.